 (2)

 Here z represents the average costs that would exist if spatial efficiency gains were not exploited.
 Figure 1 shows that for a given value of , input productivity increases (i.e. lower average costs through efficiency gains) with decreasing distance.
 Alternatively, for a given distance between fields of the same crop, productivity increases (i.e. lower average costs) with decreasing .
-Thus, a low value for (as shown in Figure 1 = 0.5) describes a with low transport costs per distance unit, and these decline only slowly with increasing distance (e.g. because of good roads).
-In contrast, a high value (Figure 1b = 5) describes a where even at a small distance transport costs are relatively high and these transport costs increase fast with increasing distance (e.g. because of poor roads between fields).
-In this , cost savings resulting from productivity improvements through the use of large machinery and more efficient use of labour can only be achieved when fields are adjacent to each other.
+Thus, a low value for (as shown in Figure 1 = 0.5) describes a case with low transport costs per distance unit, and these decline only slowly with increasing distance (e.g. because of good roads).
+In contrast, a high value (Figure 1b = 5) describes a case where even at a small distance transport costs are relatively high and these transport costs increase fast with increasing distance (e.g. because of poor roads between fields).
+In this case, cost savings resulting from productivity improvements through the use of large machinery and more efficient use of labour can only be achieved when fields are adjacent to each other.

 [Figure 1 about here]

 If we further assume that all fields have the same level of output (xm=x for all m), then the net benefit of an isolated field is px-a+zx.
-Without loss of generality we set px-azx=1.
+Without loss of generality we set px-a+zx=1.
 Further denoting zxm=w we obtain

 (3)